 The most important phases of the customer journey are:

 This is the point when a customer becomes aware of the brand and its services or products.
 This happens when products or services are noticed and advertised.
+There are so many options for good advertising: social media, promotional products (such as customized socks, pens, cups), influencers.
 However, very often awareness is onset by word of mouth.
 In this phase of the customer journey, the goal can be to increase audience reach and brand awareness.

 In this phase, it’s important to compare and evaluate possible alternatives to your product.
 An alternative doesn’t necessarily mean direct competition but solving an issue with a different approach.